prasunanand/prasunanand.github.io/_posts/2017-07-04-gsoc17-arrayfire-ruby-bindings-part-2-af_array.markdown

 and Nvidia GTX 750Ti GPU.)

 The figure shows that ArrayFire takes the least computation time of all.
-ArrayFire is 10,000 times faster than NMatrix for Ruby whereas 1,000 times faster than NMatrix for JRuby.
+For matrix multiplication,  ArrayFire is 10,000 times faster than NMatrix for Ruby whereas 1,000 times faster than NMatrix for JRuby.

+`ArrayFire-rb` is 60 times faster than `NMatrix-JRuby` and 2 times faster than NMatrix-Ruby with LAPACK backend.

 Lets take a look at the implementation.